 The new visual editor introduces an entirely new way of content creation in the form of blocks.
 So let’s find out more about it.

 Gutenberg editor is a complete overhaul of the old editing environment.
 It’s WordPress promise to make writing rich and engaging content simple, hassle-free, and intuitive.
 It also brings us a modern, distraction-free interface.

 The old editor with just one big blank content field got split into smaller parts – blocks.
-Each block is a separate, standalone part – module – of the page that comes with its own functionalities.
-Each block can be modified and styled separately, moved around the page easily, duplicated or reused on other pages or posts.
+Each block is a separate, standalone part of the page – module – that comes with its own functionalities.
+Each block can be modified and styled separately, moved around the page easily, and duplicated or reused on other pages or posts.